SEI-R-4-26/cs_data_structures/README.md

 - When would an array be a better option than an object?
 - When would the key value store of an object be more practical than an array?

-We'll be covering Linked Lists, Stacks and Queues, Hash Tables, Binary Search Trees, and Graphs in more detail, but for now let's try out making some architectural decisions!
+We'll be covering Linked Lists, Stacks and Queues, Hash Tables, Sets, Binary Search Trees, and Graphs in more detail, but for now let's try out making some architectural decisions!

 ## Exercise